We at MediPro pride ourselves on the ability to offer a variety of clinical solutions to both the National Health Service and private customers.

 We are committed to ensuring that level of professionalism is not only still met but also exceeded (which can be seen within the results of our recent CQC inspection report, see below).
 We believe that this commitment to provide a quality service will ultimately provide peace of mind to both our patients, clients and stakeholders.

-All staff working with MediPro Clinical Services are trained to national standards by nationally recognised training organisations including, the Institute of Healthcare Development (IHCD), the Health & Safety Executive, the Royal College of Surgeons Edinburgh and the Red Cross.
+All staff working with MediPro Clinical Services are trained to national standards by nationally recognised training organisations including, the Institute of Healthcare Development (IHCD), the Health & Safety Executive and the Red Cross.
 Our Paramedics are registered with the HCPC (Health & Care Professions Council).

 Given 16 examples of outstanding practice by the CQC

 Here at MediPro we are always looking to grow our clinical services family.
 We always have our eyes and ears open for anyone who we think will be the right fit for us.
 Being the right fit means encompassing the best mix of knowledge, skills and personality.
 We want people who take pride in what they do, who always give 100%.
 People who make us proud to put out name to.
 If this sounds like you, why not fill in our application form (and attach a CV) using the link below.

 Below is a list of all the available positions within MediPro Clinical Services Team.
 Be sure to check back regularly as we are always looking for people to join our growing workforce.

 Following our CQC inspection in May of 2017, MediPro our proud to announce we were given an overwhelmingly positive report with a number of instances of "outstanding practice".
 We have included just a handful of the comments below but if you want to read the full report you can view the PDF here, or you can view it on the CQC website following this link, http://www.cqc.org.uk/location/1-2473227719

 Key performance indicators were audited and results were excellent.